FlaxEngine/FlaxDocs/manual/editor/large-worlds/index.md

 Flax contains relative-to-camera rendering which allows to shift the `Origin` of the whole scene when rendering.
 It's automatically calculated when rendering a scene with `LargeWorlds.UpdateOrigin` based on the current camera location.
 It can be disabled with `LargeWorlds.Enable`.

 > [!TIP]
-> Even when using 64-bit precision, the whole rendering still uses 32-bits as using larger data has high-performance impact.
+> Even when using 64-bit precision, the whole rendering still uses 32-bits as using larger data has a high performance impact.

 ## Physics origin

 A physical simulation system supports adjusting the origin of the simulation world.
-This can be used to improve collisions and forces simulation because the underlying PhysX library uses 32-bit precision and won't achieve high-quality simulation in large worlds scenario.
+This can be used to improve the simulation of collisions and forces, because the underlying PhysX library uses 32-bit precision and won't achieve high-quality simulation in a large worlds scenario.

 You can easily synchronize the current main game view origin with physics origin (or manually calculate it with `LargeWorlds.UpdateOrigin`):